ucb-bar/gemmini/README.md

 These configuration registers control which of `A` and `B` are to be transposed before being fed into the systolic array.
 They also control whether the preloaded values in the systolic array are to be maintained for the next matmul, or whether they are to be overwritten and replaced.

-The transposer itself is implemented as a very simple systolic array, which transports inputs from left-to-right for `DIM` cycles, and then up-to-down for another `DIM` cycles.
+The transposer itself is implemented as a very simple systolic array, which transports inputs from left-to-right for `DIM` cycles, and then down-to-up for another `DIM` cycles.
 This is illustrated in the diagram below:

 ![Transposer](./img/transposer.png)